-- I prefer using a immersion blender, each and every time I use it, the mayo comes out thick and perfect.
+- I prefer using an immersion blender, each and every time I use it, the mayo comes out thick and perfect.

-- In tall slender cup add oil, egg yolks, lemon juice and salt.
+- In a tall slender cup add oil, egg yolks, lemon juice, and salt.

 - Blend until thick and smooth, start the immersion blender with it resting on the bottom of the cup then gently put up on the wand of the immersion blender to whip the mixture into a thick and creamy smooth mayonnaise.